ding-lab/MouseTrap2/README.md

 docker pull cgc-images.sbgenomics.com/m_wyczalkowski/somatic-wrapper:20180910
 ```

+## Edit `project_config.sh`

+The `project_config.sh` file contains definitions needed for every project.
+By default, it has
+configuration files needed to run the NIX5.10K dataset (described below); however, before proceeding,
+it is necessary to define the locations of the human (`HGFA`) and mouse (`MMFA`) references.
+On
+Denali these can be found here: `/Users/mwyczalk/Data/SomaticWrapper/image/A_Reference`.

+### Cache
+For production runs it is necessary to also define the parameters `VEP_CACHE_GZ`, `VEP_CACHE_VERSION`, and `ASSEMBLY`.
+Then make sure `CACHE` is included in the `ARGS` list in the file `run.MouseTrap2.sh`.

 ## Run MouseTrap2 on test dataset
-To run the entire MouseTrap2 workflow on a test dataset (named "NIX5"),
+To run the entire MouseTrap2 workflow on a test dataset (named "NIX5.10K"),
 ```
 bash run.MouseTrap2.sh
 ```
 This will run for about 30 minutes.

-Note that need to prep references *TODO*
+Running with real data is similar, with different FASTQs and possibly other parameters defined.

-# Old notes below (TODO)
+# Old notes below (TODO: update these)

 ## FASTQ input datasets